List of awards and nominations received by Olivia Colman

 Olivia Colman is an English actress known for her roles on stage and screen.
-She has received various awards and nominations, including an Academy Award, three Golden Globe Awards, two Screen Actors Guild Awards, a British Academy Film Award, three British Academy Television Awards, a Primetime Emmy Award, a Children's & Family Emmy Award, and two Critics' Choice Awards.
+She has received various awards and nominations, including an Academy Award, two Actor Awards, three Golden Globe Awards, a British Academy Film Award, three British Academy Television Awards, a Primetime Emmy Award, a Children's & Family Emmy Award, and two Critics' Choice Awards.
 She was appointed Commander of the Order of the British Empire (CBE) in the 2019 Birthday Honours for services to drama.

 From 2013 to 2017, she starred in the serial crime drama series Broadchurch, for which she won the British Academy Television Award and was nominated for the International Emmy Award.
 Colman received critical acclaim for playing an abused charity shop worker in the British drama film Tyrannosaur (2011) earning her the BIFA for Best Actress award.
 During this time she portrayed Carol Thatcher in the Iron Lady (2011), and The Queen Mother in Hyde Park on Hudson (2012), and acted in her first collaboration with Yorgos Lanthimos in the black comedy The Lobster (2015), the latter of which earned her a BIFA Award.
 For her role in the miniseries The Night Manager (2016), she won the Golden Globe Award and was nominated for the Primetime Emmy Award.
 She acted in the comedy series Fleabag (2016–2019), earning a Primetime Emmy Award nomination.

 She reunited with Lanthimos portraying Anne, Queen of Great Britain in the historical comedy drama film The Favourite (2018) earning the Academy Award, BAFTA Award, the BIFA Award, the Critics Choice Award, the Golden Globe Award and the Volpi Cup for Best Actress.
-She was also nominated for the Screen Actors Guild Award.
-For her performance as a caring daughter of her elderly parent in the drama The Father (2020), Colman was nominated for the Golden Globe Award, Screen Actors Guild Award, Critics' Choice Movie Award, and the Academy Award for Best Supporting Actress.
-For playing an unsatisfied mother in the Maggie Gyllenhaal directed psychological drama The Lost Daughter (2021), she received nominations for the Golden Globe Award, Screen Actors Guild Award, and Academy Award for Best Actress.
+She was also nominated for the Actor Award.
+For her performance as a caring daughter of her elderly parent in the drama The Father (2020), Colman was nominated for the Golden Globe Award, Actor Award, Critics' Choice Movie Award, and the Academy Award for Best Supporting Actress.
+For playing an unsatisfied mother in the Maggie Gyllenhaal directed psychological drama The Lost Daughter (2021), she received nominations for the Golden Globe Award, Actor Award, and Academy Award for Best Actress.

-Colman portrayed of Queen Elizabeth II in seasons three and four of the Netflix historical period drama series The Crown (2019–2020), earning a Golden Globe Award for Best Actress – Television Series Drama and a Primetime Emmy Award for Outstanding Lead Actress in a Drama Series as well as two nominations for the Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Drama Series.
+Colman portrayed of Queen Elizabeth II in seasons three and four of the Netflix historical period drama series The Crown (2019–2020), earning a Golden Globe Award for Best Actress – Television Series Drama and a Primetime Emmy Award for Outstanding Lead Actress in a Drama Series as well as two nominations for the Actor Award for Outstanding Performance by a Female Actor in a Drama Series.
 Colman also received the Children's and Family Emmy Award for Outstanding Guest Performance for her role in Netflix coming-of-age comedy-drama series Heartstopper (2022–present).
 She took a recurring guest role as a Michelin-starred head chef, Andrea "Terry" Terry in the FX on Hulu dramedy series The Bear (2023–present) for which she was nominated for two Primetime Emmy Awards for Outstanding Guest Actress in a Comedy Series.